All Products

 Advanced Settings

-5. In the Select Server Group step, select a server group of the Server Type, view the backend servers, and then click Next.
+5. In the Select Server Group wizard, select a server group of the Server, review its backend server information, and then click Next.

-7. Add an HTTPS listener.
+7. Repeat these steps to create an HTTPS listener.
 For more information, see Add an HTTPS listener.

 Configure a redirect rule

-Configure a redirect rule for the HTTP listener of the ALB instance to redirect all HTTP requests destined for the ALB instance to HTTPS port 443.
+Configure a redirection forwarding rule for the HTTP listener of an ALB instance to redirect all HTTP requests sent to the ALB to HTTPS port 443.

 1. On the Listener tab, click the ID of the HTTP listener.
 On the listener details page, click the Forwarding Rules tab.